insidewarehouse/gampee/README.md

 Due to lack of know-how/MVP-ness, these are not supported (feel free to PR):

 * Product action: `checkout_option` and action detail `option`
+* `promo` and `promo_click`
 * Custom product dimensions/metrics

+## Todo

+* Add validation for `type`
+* Add validation for value data type
+* Add validation to disallow multiple actions in one hit (multiple impressions or combo of impressions + actions is OK)
+* Discard params that are not acceptable for actions/impressions

 ## Usage

 ```js
 var gampee = require("gampee");

 var ecommerceParams = gampee([{